caduandrade/mapchart_flutter/README.md

 #### Setting min or max values manually

-If the min value is set, all smaller values will return the first color of the gradient.
+If the min value is set, all smaller values will return the first gradient color.
-If the max value is set, all larger values will return the last color of the gradient.
+If the max value is set, all larger values will return the last gradient color.

 ```dart
     MapChartDataSource dataSource =